The Public Plumbing of the Citadal of Mycenae

 Public latrine in the citadel of Tiryns.

-Here is what I believe to be public latrine.
+Here is what I believe to be a public latrine.

 If this wasn't a latrine, then it was some very similar sort of waste drain.

-The picture at left below is a view from well outside the walls, looking toward the area immediately outside the latrine and cistern entrances.
+The exterior of the walls immediately outside the latrine and cistern entrances.